Progressive Conservative Party of Newfoundland and Labrador: Defeat and opposition (1989–2003)

 The PC Party caucus was divided following Verge's win, not only due to her representing the progressive wing but also because of her gender.
 The divisions within the party remained quiet during her first six months as leader, but became public by November.
 The PC Party had been confident that they could defeat Wells in the next election, but by November 1995, a Corporate Research Associates (CRA) poll showed that the Liberals held a large lead over the Tories.
 The following month Wells announced he would be stepping down as premier of Newfoundland.
 On 26 January 1996, Wells was replaced by Brian Tobin, a popular federal minister in Jean Chrétien's government.
 There were discussions of ousting Verge as leader, until Tobin called a snap election for 22 February 1996.
-There were fears that the Liberals would win every seat in the legislature; in the end the PC Party won nine seats and 39 percent of the popular vote.
+There were fears that the Liberals would win every seat in the legislature; in the end the PC Party won nine seats and 39% of the popular vote.
 Although this was the Tories' worst showing in 30 years, Verge had managed to close the gap between the Tories and Liberals as the campaign wore on.
 Indeed, some Liberal insiders even admitted she could have won the popular vote in the election if the campaign had lasted another week.
 Verge lost her own seat by seven votes.
 She subsequently resigned as leader and was succeeded by Sullivan on an interim basis.

 Ed Byrne became leader of the Progressive Conservatives in 1998, when he was uncontested for the leadership, and led the party into the 1999 general election.
-The party gained 2.11 percent of the popular vote in the election and increased their caucus from nine members to 14.
+The party gained 2.11% more of the popular vote in the election and increased their caucus from nine members to 14.
 Two years later, Byrne stepped down as leader of the party and successful businessman and lawyer Danny Williams was acclaimed his successor.